 Shopping habits in France

 Do you love shopping?
 Hate it?
 Or does your love/hate depend on what you’re shopping for?
 For me, grocery shopping has always been fun no matter what side of the Atlantic I’m on.
 Clothes shopping?
-Online or in the USA.
+Online or in the USA pretty much exclusively.
 Farmers’ markets?
 France wins.
 Ikea?
 USA.
 It’s SO MUCH MORE CROWDED in France.

 Let’s get to the specifics of how my habits have changed overall…